“Prevent home fires. Protect what matters.”

 Steps to protect your family from fires

-- Keep matches and lighters away from children’s reach.
-According to USFA, many house fires are caused by curious children who manage to light a match or lighter without understanding the risks or knowing fire safety practices.
+- Keep matches and lighters out of children’s reach.
+According to USFA, many residential fires are caused by curious children who manage to light a match or lighter without understanding the risks or knowing fire safety practices.
 Keep them not only “out of reach,” but also “out of sight.”
 While some lighters are marketed as “child-resistant,” none of these products are truly child-proof.

 - Keep children away from fire.
 Keep children at least 3 feet away from the stove or grill when cooking.
 Use child safety gates to ensure young children don’t enter the kitchen when you are cooking, and use knob covers on the stove to help prevent children from turning the dials and causing the burners to ignite.